 The Faculty assumes that students entering the course are able and willing to direct and accept responsibility for their own learning.
 It is, therefore, essential that you develop, as soon as possible, an appropriate study pattern.
 There is a great deal of factual knowledge to be acquired in the basic scientific disciplines which will form the infra-structure upon which you build your medical skills in the later years of the course.
 Knowledge will be presented to you partly in lectures, tutorials and demonstrations.
 There is also a major requirement for private study.
 Although the course will place considerable demands on your time and energy I am sure you will appreciate the need to develop interests outside your studies and, where possible, participate in student affairs within the Faculty and the University.
 Clearly there is a great deal more to a University education than attending lectures and passing examinations.
 It is, therefore, desirable that you should participate in the corporate life of the University if you are to enjoy the full and diverse experience that distinguishes University graduates from those of other tertiary institutions.
-Students which his in mind, Faculty has prepared a Reading List and you are encouraged to read from this list during your years with the Faculty.
+Students should also aim to read as widely as possible outside the confines of the medical curriculum.
+With this in mind, Faculty has prepared a Reading List and you are encouraged to read from this list during your years with the Faculty.
 The List is available from the Faculty Office.

 This Handbook is available to all students in the medicine course and the combined Science and Medicine course at the time of enrolment and it is important that you read the contents of this and succeeding editions and to retain it for reference.
 Information about course content, assessment procedures and rules of progression for each year of the course are published in the Handbook and will not be made available to students in any other form.
-You are advised also to consult frequently the noticeboards in the various Schools and in the Foyer of the Wallace Wurth Building, as well as the official noticeboards of the University.
+You are advised also to consult frequently the noticeboards in the various Schools and in the foyer of the Wallace Wurth Building, as well as the official noticeboards of the University.